coderbyheart/firmware-test-automation-using-real-embedded-devices/slides.md

 But it IS possible!

-## Outlook

-I want to:

-- remove test dependency on UART
-- have multiple DKs per PC to test in parallel
-- look into _commoditizing_ this approach

-## Benefits
+# Benefits

 - end-to-end tests catch issues which are not found in unit testing
 - I have discovered critical issues through this black-box testing
-- also provides WORKING documentation and tracks changes of how to build our firmware applications
+- also provides WORKING documentation and tracks changes of how to build firmware applications

-## Thank you & happy connecting!
+# Thank you & happy connecting!

 <div class="text-center">